Spectrum of MATLABs magic squares: Odd magic squares

 The main theorem proved in this section is below (Theorem~\ref{main_odd_theorem}).

-The reminder of this section discusses the proof of the above theorem (Theorem~\ref{main_odd_theorem}). \begin{proof} From Equation~\eqref{UVeqn}, we have $M_n=J_nS_n+J_nT_n$. \textbf{We now look at $J_nT_n$ as a perturbation to $J_nS_n$ to get $M_n$ and claim that the eigenvalues of $M_n = J_nS_n+J_nT_n$ are well approximated by the eigenvalues of $J_nS_n$.
+A similar result can be found in \cite{bnmn}.
+The remainder of this section discusses the proof of the above theorem (Theorem~\ref{main_odd_theorem}). \begin{proof} From Equation~\eqref{UVeqn}, we have $M_n=J_nS_n+J_nT_n$. \textbf{We now look at $J_nT_n$ as a perturbation to $J_nS_n$ to get $M_n$ and claim that the eigenvalues of $M_n = J_nS_n+J_nT_n$ are well approximated by the eigenvalues of $J_nS_n$.
 The eigenvalues and eigenvectors of $J_nS_n$ can be easily computed since $S_n$ is a circulant matrix.
-We now rely on Bauer-Fike theorem to make the above statement precise.}
+We now rely on the Bauer-Fike theorem (Corollary 2.2 of \cite{eisenstat1998three}) to make the above statement precise.}

 We utilize Theorem~\ref{Bauer-Fike}, by choosing $U_n=J_nS_n$ and $V_n=J_nT_n$.
 The matrix $J_nS_n$ is a reverse circulant matrix and is diagonalizable.
-The eigenvalues and eigenvectors of $J_nS_n$ are derived in the Appendix (See Note~\ref{note12}).
-Further, the eigenvectors can be chosen to be orthonormal (See Note~\ref{note12}).
-Hence, the matrix $W_n$ in Bauer-Fike theorem (Theorem~\ref{Bauer-Fike}) is an orthonormal matrix.
+The eigenvalues and eigenvectors of $J_nS_n$ are derived in Section ~\ref{rc_eig}.
+Further, the eigenvectors can be chosen to be orthonormal.
+Hence, the matrix $W_n$ in Bauer-Fike theorem (Theorem~\ref{Bauer-Fike}) is orthogonal matrix.
 Hence from Theorem~\ref{Bauer-Fike}, and choosing $p=2$, we have that if $\mu$ is an eigenvalue of $M_n$, then there exists $\lambda$, an eigenvalue of $J_nS_n$, such that